MuratTunc/authentication-service/README.md

 | `/auth/update-user`           | PUT    | Admin or User  | Update user info                         |
 | `/auth/delete-user`           | DELETE | Admin only     | Permanently delete a user                |

+## API Endpoints

+Base path: /api/v1/auth

+### `GET /health`

+**Health check endpoint**

+This endpoint is used to verify if the Authentication Service is running and healthy.
+It performs a basic internal check and returns a simple message.

+#### 🔁 Request

+- No parameters
+- No authentication required
+🧠 Note: This request does not require authentication or any parameters in the body or headers.

+#### Response

+- `200 OK`
+  Plain text: `"Authentication Service is up!"`

+- `500 Internal Server Error`
+  Returned if something goes wrong internally

 ## 🚀 Installation & Usage
 ```
 # Clone the repository